Clamentos/FabRISC/src/spec/InstructionList.typ

     [As mentioned in previous sections, since some instructions can generate flags, they are not stored in any sort of flag register and they can be ignored unless the `EXC`, `HLPR` or both modules are implemented.],

-    [Unused bits, designated with "-" or "x", must have a value of zero by default for convention.],
+    [Unused bits, designated with "-" or "x", must have a value of zero by default for convention.]
+)

+#page(flipped: true, textWrap(

     subSection(